Sensirion/sensihub-demo/README.md

 For this you need to access the Folder where the Arduino IDE installed the library:
 * On Windows, this is by default `C:\Users\Your User Name\Documents\Arduino\libraries`.
 * On Ubuntu, it is generally in `~/Arduino/libraries`.
+Note that the library may also be called `TFT_eSPI-master`.

 Copy the three fonts contained in the `fonts` folder into `TFT_eSPI/Fonts/Custom/`.
 Copy the `User_Custom_Fonts.h` to `TFT_eSPI/User/User_Setups/`.